TieuLongPhan/SynTemp/README.md

 3. **Reaction Center Detection and Extension**: Focuses on identifying and extending the core active sites of reactions.
 4. **Hierarchical Clustering**: Groups extended reaction centers or partial ITS to analyze reaction patterns.

 The general framework and its components are depicted in Figures A, B, and C below.
+Please visit [full user guide & API reference](https://syntemp.readthedocs.io/en/latest/) for detailed examples, configuration options, and best practices.

 ![screenshot](https://github.com/TieuLongPhan/SynTemp/raw/main/Docs/Image/TOC.png)